 You don’t need buildings insurance if you’re renting a property, it’s your landlord’s responsibility to sort out a buildings insurance policy.

-If you’re a tenant, you may want to consider taking out home contents insurance cover.
+If you’re a tenant, you might want to consider taking out home contents insurance cover.

 Do you need buildings insurance if you own a flat?

-If you live in a flat where the leaseholders have clubbed together to buy a share of the freehold from the landlord then you may have to arrange buildings cover.
+If you live in a flat where the leaseholders have clubbed together to buy a share of the freehold from the landlord then you might have to arrange buildings cover.

 You can do this individually, but it might be cheaper and easier to get together with people in the other flats and take out a block policy to cover you all.